maliahavlicek/what2do2day/README.md

 - [color contrast](https://webaim.org/resourceshttps://webaim.org/resources/contrastchecker//contrastchecker/) Tool was used to adjust colors on fonts flagged as needing a higher contrast ratio from google's lighthouse audit tool.
 - [lighthouse audit] Google's open source automated too to help improve the quality of your website.
 Specifically paid attention to Accessibility  and best practices aiming for scores above 80.
 ### APIs
-- [emailJS](https://emailjs.com) - Send user notices when place they are following is modified, has a new event, or has a new review posted.
+- [stmp](https://emailjs.com) - Send user notices when an event is joined or when an event they have joined has been updated.
-- [Google Calendar API](https://developers.google.com/calendar/v3/reference/events) - Used to [create events](https://developers.google.com/calendar/create-events) for application, add attendees when users join an event, and send updates to joiners if event is modified
 - [Google Maps Javascript API](https://developers-dot-devsite-v2-prod.appspot.com/maps/documentation/javascript/examples/) - Customized Map of event and places

 ## Testing